 Paul D. Fraim was born in Norfolk, Virginia, graduated from Norfolk Catholic High School, completed undergraduate studies at Virginia Military Institute, received his Masters in Education from the University of Virginia and his law degree from the University of Richmond.

-A member of Norfolk City Council since 1986, he was elected Mayor on July 1, 1994, and has been elected to a new four-year term beginning July 2010.
+A member of Norfolk City Council since 1986, he was elected Mayor on July 1, 1994, and has been elected to a new four-year term beginning July 2010 and served until 2016.

 He began private practice in May 1977, and is presently president of the law firm of Fraim and Fiorella, PC.
 He is a member of the TowneBank Board of Directors and Chairman of its Norfolk Board.